UnexomWid/ExtOrg/README.md

 >D:/folder/file.txt -> D:/folder/txt/file.txt

 If a file already exists in the destination folder, the application will prompt you to decide whether or not to overwrite that file.
 You can also choose to overwrite/skip these files in the future.

+Files with no extension will not be touched.

 # Options